Elbeera/thinking-machine-api/README.md

 ### Horizontal Groups

-- Groups text entries with the same Y coordinate (rounded down to whole number)
+- Groups text entries with the same Y coordinate
 - Entries are considered on the same horizontal line if they share the same Y value

 ### Vertical Groups

-- Groups text entries with the same X coordinate (rounded down to whole number)
+- Groups text entries with the same X coordinate
 - Entries are considered in the same vertical column if they share the same X value

-**Example:** Entries at coordinates (10.7, 15.2) and (10.9, 15.8) will both be grouped at (10, 15)

 ---